tyr7z/zombsroyale/src/content/docs/ingame/intro.md

 These sub-types are actually called *indexes* and they correspond to RPC internal C# classes that inherit from either `OutRpc` or `InRpc` types of the game, depending on whether it is an outgoing or incoming RPC.

-The game protocol is obfuscated in a way that both the client and server have so called `internalId`s that are matched to random indexes when a client joins a lobby.\
+The game protocol is obfuscated in a way that both the client and server have so called `internalIds` that are matched to random indexes when a client joins a lobby.\
 I know this may seem confusing at first but **here is where the EnterWorldResponse comes into play.**

 ### The EnterWorldResponse and internalId's